Share Pledge Trustee

 - Valuation of shares is continuously monitored by us for the listed shares pledged with on a daily, weekly & monthly basis.
 Daily reports are generated & sent to the relevant lenders along with the requirement of the margins

-- Event of Default trigger is issued in cases & we as a Trustee invoke the pledge on the basis of instructions received from the lender(s)
+- Event of Default trigger is issued in cases & we as a Trustee invoke the pledge on the instructions received from the lender(s)

 - In cases where defaults are triggered by us on behalf of Lender(s), shares may be sold by us on behalf of the lender(s) through various broking entities that we may choose to appoint